SoGCuicui/Sticky-Hopper---Server-Side-Only/README.md

   Use "Potion" and "Name" to group all Potions together, but also all Splash Potions in another group, and Lingering Potions in a 3rd one.
 - The Sticky Hopper **must** be able to insert the item into an inventory (another Hopper, a Chest, a Dropper...) to accept the transfer, a Hopper placed below will not be able to pick up anything unless the Sticky Hopper points toward it.
 - New incoming stackable items present in the recipe will be ignored by this Hopper.
-- Enchantments of the item to be filtered are ignored.
-(Its durability is not ignored by default, this is customizable.)

 #### Customization